Sasanian Empire: Decline and collapse (622–651)

 In response, Khosrow, in coordination with Avar and Slavic forces, launched a siege on the Byzantine capital of Constantinople in 626.
 The Sassanids, led by Shahrbaraz, attacked the city on the eastern side of the Bosphorus, while his Avar and Slavic allies invaded from the western side.
 Attempts to ferry the Persian forces across the Bosphorus to aid their allies (the Sassanid forces being by far the most capable in siege warfare) were blocked by the Byzantine fleet, and the siege ended in failure.
 In 627–628, Heraclius mounted a winter invasion of Mesopotamia, and, despite the departure of his Khazar allies, defeated a Persian army commanded by Rhahzadh in the Battle of Nineveh.
 He then marched down the Tigris, devastating the country and sacking Khosrow's palace at Dastagerd.
 He was prevented from attacking Ctesiphon by the destruction of the bridges on the Nahrawan Canal and conducted further raids before withdrawing up the Diyala into north-western Iran.

 Queen Boran, daughter of Khosrow II, the first woman and one of the last rulers on the throne of the Sasanian Empire.
 She reigned from 17 June 629 to 16 June 630.

-The impact of Heraclius's victories, the devastation of the richest territories of the Sassanid Empire, and the humiliating destruction of high-profile targets such as Ganzak and Dastagerd fatally undermined Khosrow's prestige and his support among the Persian aristocracy.
+The impact of Heraclius's victories, the devastation of the richest territories of the Sasanian Empire, and the humiliating destruction of high-profile targets such as Ganzak and Dastagerd fatally undermined Khosrow's prestige and his support among the Persian aristocracy.
 In early 628, he was overthrown and murdered by his son Kavadh II (628), who immediately brought an end to the war, agreeing to withdraw from all occupied territories.
 In 629, Heraclius restored the True Cross to Jerusalem in a majestic ceremony.
 Kavadh died within months, and chaos and civil war followed.
-Over a period of four years and five successive kings, the Sassanid Empire weakened considerably.
+Over a period of four years and five successive kings, the Sasanian Empire weakened considerably.
 The power of the central authority passed into the hands of the generals.
 It would take several years for a strong king to emerge from a series of coups, and the Sassanids never had time to recover fully.